8sun/opencart-html-helper/README.md

 # opencart-html-helpers
 Opencart Html Helpers provides a set of static methods for generating commonly used HTML tags.
 ###
-This module has been adapting by *Mefistophell Nill* (**8sun Empire**) especially for OpenCart.
+This module is adapted by *Mefistophell Nill* (**8sun Empire**) especially for OpenCart.

->WARNING: Not all methods are tested to date!
+>WARNING: Not all methods are tested for today!

 Tested on Opencart 2.0.
 If you find an error, let us know.

 ## Install
 1. You need copy the files to `/system/helper/` directory.

-2. Further add Helpers to `/system/startup.php` how shown below:
+2. Further add Helpers to `/system/startup.php` how is shown below:

 ```
 require_once(DIR_SYSTEM . 'helper/Html.php');